 If you are anything like me, I am sure you also hate copy-pasting text “with formatting.”
 You would always prefer to remove any traces of the original format and follow the format of the target document.

-So, let’s see how we can remove some of our frustration by eliminating the original format when we copy-paste in macOS Sierra.
-The answer is a keyboard shortcut in macOS Sierra.
+So, let’s see how we can remove some of our frustration by eliminating the original format when we copy-paste in macOS.
+The answer is a keyboard shortcut.

 How to Paste Everything as Plain Text